freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Link:	[FreeBSD 12.0-RELEASE schedule](https://www.FreeBSD.org/releases/12.0R/schedule.html)
 Link:	[FreeBSD development snapshots](https://download.FreeBSD.org/ftp/snapshots/ISO-IMAGES/)

-The FreeBSD Release Engineering Team is responsible for setting and publishing release schedules for official project releases of FreeBSD, announcing code freezes and maintaining the respective branches, among other things.
+The FreeBSD Release Engineering Team responsibilities include:

+  * setting and publishing release schedules for official project releases of FreeBSD
+  * announcing code slushes, freezes, and thaws
+  * maintaining the respective branches for all supported releases

-The FreeBSD Release Engineering Team completed the 10.4-RELEASE, led by Marius Strobl, early October.
-FreeBSD 10.4-RELEASE is the fifth release from the *stable/10* branch, which builds on the stability and reliability of 10.3-RELEASE.
+The FreeBSD Release Engineering Team, led by Marius Strobl, completed the 10.4-RELEASE in early October 2017.
+FreeBSD 10.4-RELEASE was the fifth release from the *stable/10* branch, which built on the stability and reliability of 10.3-RELEASE.

-The 11.2-RELEASE cycle started April 20 with the code slush, and continued to progress throughout the rest of the quarter with the code freeze, followed by three BETA builds and three RC builds, with the final release build announced June 27.
+The FreeBSD 11.2-RELEASE cycle started April 20, 2018 with the announcement of the code slush.
+The first stage progress was continued throughout the rest of the quarter with the code freeze, followed by three BETA builds, three RC builds, and the final release build was announced June 27, 2018.

-The FreeBSD Release Engineering Team started the 12.0-RELEASE cycle August 10, beginning with the code slush.
-The code slush followed August 24, with the *stable/12* branch expected to be created September 21.
+The FreeBSD Release Engineering Team started the 12.0-RELEASE cycle August 10, 2018 with the announcement of the code slush.
+The code freeze followed on August 24, 2018.
+The tentative date for the *stable/12* branch was expected to be September 21, 2018.

-However, due to unforeseen circumstances related to upstream code that was deemed necessary to include in 12.0-RELEASE, the schedule needed to be adjusted several times to account for works-in-progress related to the upstream code to be compatible with other base system utilities.
-At the end of the quarter, the *stable/12* branch had not been created due to this delay.
+Due to unforeseen circumstances with upstream code that was necessary to include in 12.0-RELEASE, the tentative release schedule needed to be adjusted several times.
+The API changes in the updated version of the upstream code required changes to be made for all base system utilities that linked with the upstream code.
+By the end of the 2018Q3 quarter, the *stable/12* branch had not been created due to this delay.

-Throughout the remainder of the quarter, several development snapshots builds were released for the *head*, *stable/11*, and *stable/10* branches.
+Throughout the remainder of 2018Q3, several development snapshots builds were released for the *head*, *stable/11*, and *stable/10* branches.

 Much of this work was sponsored by the FreeBSD Foundation.